cupo365/enhanced-flow-command-set/README.md

 **[<img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.iconsdb.com%2Ficons%2Fpreview%2Froyal-blue%2Fdata-transfer-download-xxl.png&f=1&nofb=1" alt="Download .sppkg file" style="width:15px;margin-right:10px;"/><u>Download the .sppkg file for custom lists here!</u>](https://github.com/cupo365/enhanced-power-automate-command-set/releases/tag/v1.1.0)**

 **[<img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.iconsdb.com%2Ficons%2Fpreview%2Froyal-blue%2Fdata-transfer-download-xxl.png&f=1&nofb=1" alt="Download .sppkg file" style="width:15px;margin-right:10px;"/><u>Download the .sppkg file for document libraries here!</u>](https://github.com/cupo365/enhanced-power-automate-command-set/releases/tag/v1.1.0)**

+> Note: Upon installing the webpart, ensure the webpart is not automatically deployed to all sites.
+This will prevent the provisioning of the configuration list, and thus the webpart will not work.
+The webpart should be installed to each single site as a separate app.
+The modern app catalog is known to automatically deploy command sets to all sites, so deploying the webpart via the classic experience is advised!